James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 +++
 authors = ["James Oswald"]
-title = "Worldbuilding Formal and Aesthetic Magic Systems: A Logicist Mage’s Manifesto" date = "2024-01-04" description = "In this work, we present a logicist framework for constructing and worldbuilding magic systems in which spells are intellectually meaningful, rigorously defined, and aesthetic." math = true
+title = "Worldbuilding Formal and Aesthetic Magic Systems" date = "2024-01-04" description = "In this work, we present a logicist framework for constructing and worldbuilding magic systems in which spells are intellectually meaningful, rigorously defined, and aesthetic." math = true